 Planet Fitness (PLNT) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Planet Fitness as it approaches its next earnings release.
-On that day, Planet Fitness is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 52.94%.
+In that report, analysts expect Planet Fitness to post earnings of $0.26 per share.
+This would mark year-over-year growth of 52.94%.
 Our most recent consensus estimate is calling for quarterly revenue of $179.61 million, up 34.27% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Planet Fitness.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 5.29% higher within the past month.
-Planet Fitness currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.29% higher.
+Planet Fitness is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, Planet Fitness currently has a Forward P/E ratio of 48.14.
-This valuation marks a premium compared to its industry's average Forward P/E of 36.7.
+Valuation is also important, so investors should note that Planet Fitness has a Forward P/E ratio of 48.54 right now.
+This represents a premium compared to its industry's average Forward P/E of 36.17.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.